Resources

 July 2018

 Cybersecurity is not simply a corporate concern; it is a supply chain issue.
 This report explores how the United States Department of Defense supply chain has responded to the recent DFARS requirement.
 The results show that supply chain cybersecurity is critical but that the weakest link is the small to medium sized firm found in the upstream supply chain.
-Important recommendations are provided
+Important recommendations are provided.

 NDIA White Paper

-White Paper: Recovering the Domestic
+White Paper: Recovering the Domestic Aerospace and Defense Industrial Base

 Amid today’s concerns about the health and viability of the U.S. defense industrial base, you may be surprised to learn that there are many capable U.S. manufacturers that simply choose not to work in the aerospace and defense industries.
 This was one of the findings in a survey by the NDIA’s Manufacturing Division.